 Key facts of the tour

-Far-reaching views of the wine country, a fortified church in every village and numerous wine taverns!
+Sweeping views of the wine country, a fortified church in every village and numerous wine taverns!
 The Franconian wine country is incredibly diverse.
-The mountains and hills, although not particularly high, offer us again and again far-reaching views into the original Franconian world of wine enjoyment.
-On varied paths, we pass through the historic town centres with their fortified churches and winegrowers' taverns.
+The mountains and hills, although not particularly high, still give us views of the original Franconian world of wine enjoyment.
+Varied paths lead through the historic town centres with their fortified churches and wine taverns.

 The VGN leisure line Bocksbeutel-Express 109 connects the individual wine villages on its route from Iphofen to Uffenheim.
-This means that individual sections of the tour can be covered by bus - and there is plenty of time to stop off, look around and enjoy.
+This means that individual sections of the tour can be travelled by bus - and there is plenty of time to stop off, take a look and enjoy.

-The Bocksbeutel Express 109 runs from Iphofen via Mönchsondheim, Weigenheim, Seinsheim, Bullenheim, to Uffenheim and back: continuously from 1 May to 1 November, on Saturdays, Sundays and public holidays.mOf course, experienced hikers can do the 17 km in one go, but there is so much to see that it is worth splitting the tour, especially if you do not want to hike such long distances in one go.
+The Bocksbeutel-Express 109 runs from Iphofen via Mönchsondheim, Weigenheim, Seinsheim, Bullenheim, to Uffenheim and back: continuously from 1 May to 1 November, on Saturdays, Sundays and public holidays.mOf course, experienced hikers can do the 17 km in one go, but there is so much to see that it is worth splitting up the tour, especially if you don't want to hike such long distances in one go.

-This tour is a "VGN Leisure Tip" and was created in cooperation with the Verkehrsverbund Großraum Nürnberg.
+This tour is a "VGN leisure tip" and was created in co-operation with the Greater Nuremberg Transport Association.

 Start and end station